imadzaanine/imadzaanine/README.md

 ## Hi there 👋

 # 💫 About Me:
-<br>🌱 I’m currently learning Next.Js<br>💬 Ask me about Vue.js , web development <br>📫 How to reach me imadzaanine@gmail.com
+<br>🌱 I’m currently Experementing with diffrent AI models<br>💬 Ask me about Vue.js , web development <br>📫 How to reach me imadzaanine@gmail.com

 ## 🌐 Socials: